Skip to main content

 • Consider in Quiet Reflection: The museum exhibit invited visitors to “walk a mile” in someone else’s shoes.
 How can Jesus’ example inspire you to better understand and show compassion to others?
 Who in your life might need you to walk alongside them today?

-Readings for Sunday: Nehemiah, 1 Corinthians, Luke
+Readings for Sunday: Micah, Hebrews, Luke

 Reflection: